 - Demonstrate financial need.
 We can determine your financial need by the results of your Free Application for Federal Student Aid (FAFSA)

-- Students with an interest in social justice and build an inclusive community for all including, first generation and socio economically disadvantage students and those who have overcome disadvantaged or have felt marginalized
+- Students with an interest in social justice and building an inclusive community for all including first-generation and socio-economically disadvantaged students and those who have overcome disadvantaged or have felt marginalized